 We walked miles around the city so both enjoyed a very cold well deserved Peroni and even stopped off for a pizza fritta.
 A small fried pizza, which we ate in Piazza del Plebiscito.
 The ones from Sorbillo are 10/10.

 We had one more place to visit before we headed back to our hotel.
-Castel dell’Ovo, the Egg Castle !
+The Egg Castle, Castel dell’Ovo !

 The castle is free to enter and situated on the waterfront.
 The views over the Gulf of Naples and out towards Vesuvio are stunning.
 A perfect way to end a very tiring day and a great way to lead into our third and final blog.

-We get to go to Pompeii and Vesuvius.
-No train strike involved.
-Information on how we got there, costs and lots of photos.
+Next we get to go to Pompeii and Vesuvius.
+No train strike involved this time.
+Information on how we got there, costs and lots of photos, which you can read about here Pompeii And Vesuvius.
 Right, did somebody mention dinner ?
-Pasta, a bottle of wine and dessert ?
-Absolutely !
-See you next time.